Absolventa/beespew/README.md

 ### HEAD (not released yet)
 * Require Ruby >= 2.1
+* Set honeypot field with a tabindex of -1

 ### 0.2.0
 * Add Beespew form builder with `honeypot` field